Hi, I am Sarah Holburn, a fully qualified counsellor working within Surrey and Hampshire.

 I aim to provide you with a warm, safe and confidential space to explore what is troubling you.
 I appreciate that it can be daunting to seek help when life becomes difficult.
 I am passionate about the benefits of both short and long-term talking therapy to reduce isolation and create lasting change.

 I offer a friendly, non-judgemental approach underpinned by professional counselling theory.
 Together we can explore what is challenging you and work towards positive changes.
+I work with both adults and young people aged 14+

 Please feel free to contact me so that we can have an initial chat about what you need.